Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Acknowledgments

 \section{Acknowledgments}

 We are grateful to the authors of \cite{hsuIKV:ICLR2019}, especially Chen-Yu Hsu and Ali Vakilian, for sharing their data, code, and predictions with us.
 We thank Ravi Kumar and Robert Krauthgamer for helpful discussions.
+The work of Ofir Geri was partially supported by Moses Charikar's Simons Investigator Award.
 The work of Rasmus Pagh was supported by Investigator Grant 16582, Basic Algorithms Research Copenhagen (BARC), from the VILLUM Foundation.